g4n3sha5/g4n3sha5/README.md

 - ⚡ My biggest project is made with Django and HTMX / JavaScript, I've been working on it for past months - [MATIVATED](https://github.com/g4n3sha5/MATIVATED_dev)
 - ⚡ My latest project is [my portfolio page](https://www.kamilmatysiak.pl/).
 Currently working on AURATEK.
-- 💬 You can reach me by e-mail kmatysiak-it@outlook.com </li>
+- 💬 You can reach me by e-mail kmatysiak-it@outlook.com or by my [LinkedIn](https://www.linkedin.com/in/kamilmatysiak/)

 <br>
 <div align="center">